What factor is known as labor force?

-The labor force is the sum of employees plus the unemployed, and the unemployment rate is the number of unemployed divided by the number of the labor force.
-People are considered employees if they work at least one hour as an employee or in their own business at any time of the week, including the twelfth day of the month.
-Employed people are classified by occupation (what type of work they do) and industry (what type of work is done by your employer or company).
-The unemployed are classified according to their last job.
+The labor force is a key economic indicator that measures the number of people actively employed or seeking employment.
+It is calculated by adding together the number of employed people and the unemployed people who are actively looking for work.
+The unemployment rate is then calculated by dividing the number of unemployed people by the total labor force.
+People are considered employed if they work at least one hour as an employee or in their own business at any time of the week, including the twelfth day of the month.

 Leave Reply